ibm-cloud-docs/vmwaresolutions/services/managing-entrust-kc.md

 # Managing Entrust KeyControl
 {: #managing-entrust-kc}

-New installations of Entrust KeyControl™ (formerly known as HyTrust KeyControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
+New installations of Entrust KeyControl™ (formerly known as HyTrust KeyControl) are not supported for new or existing deployments of {{site.data.keyword.vcf-auto}} instances.
 You can still use or delete existing Entrust KeyControl installations on your existing instances.
 {: deprecated}

 To manage Entrust KeyControl, access the Entrust KeyControl web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust KeyControl console from the vSphere® Web Client.